Creating Habitat, Acidification reduction, Nitrogen bio-extraction, Guarding our shorelines, Erosion control, Sequestering carbon

 Image Source: Joseph Trentacosti

-This project will provide stormwater remediation in Sag Harbor Cove and Havens Beach with three green infrastructure installations to manage stormwater and filter pollutants.
+This project provides stormwater remediation in Sag Harbor Cove and Havens Beach with green infrastructure installations to manage stormwater and filter pollutants.

 Image Source: Rachel Friedman